 At a local restaurant, we’ll have a plated lunch with soft drinks, tea, coffee and water included.

 We’ll put what we learned this morning into practice and play nine holes with a cart at Dixie Red Hills Golf Course, the first developed by the city of St. George in the 1960s.
 It is notable for the beautiful red rock setting and playability for different levels.
 The par 34 layout weaves around sandstone cliffs through cottonwoods, pines, and mesquite.
 Each hole is distinctive.
 The Group Leader will play with us.

 At a local restaurant, enjoy a buffet offering fresh salads, soups, a variety of hot food choices, side dishes, bakery items, desserts, coffee, soda, tea and water.

-Returning to the College Inn, we’ll gather in the lobby classroom for a presentation by a expert on local area history.
+Returning to the University Inn, we’ll gather in the lobby classroom for a presentation by a expert on local area history.